Rpayet/CitronShowcase/README.md

 This project aims to program a game based on pre-existing rules.
 The goal is to create an interactive and entertaining gaming experience for players.

-It's a side-project realise on my free time, to improve my skills in programming and to have fun.
+It's a side-project realise on my free time (don't have a lot...), to improve my skills in programming and to have fun.
 Still on development, the game is not yet available to play.

 ## Rules